-9.15 Score Cards Must be Signed-See Rules 18.14 and 14.3.1(f).

-9.16 to 9.22-(Blank)

-9.23 Aliases-No competitor may fire under an assumed name nor substitute for another in a match, register, enter, or fire in the name of another.

-9.24 Score and Classification Falsification-No competitor will falsify his score, or classification, nor that of any other competitor, nor be an accessory thereto.

-9.25 Crossfire-No competitor will deliberately fire on the wrong target nor fire more than the required number of shots, including misses and hits on some other competitor's target (See Rule 14.10(c)).

-9.26 Bribery-No person will offer a bribe of any kind to any of the range or statistical personnel, or others, nor be an accessory thereto.

-9.27 Disorderly Conduct-Disorderly conduct or intoxication is strictly prohibited on the range and anyone guilty of same will be expelled from the range.
-Expelled competitors will be disqualified from the competition with no return of entry fees.

-9.27.1 Willful Destruction of Range Equipment - No competitor shall cause any range equipment to become damaged through a deliberate act, and anyone guilty of same will be expelled, without a warning, from the range.
-Expelled competitors will be disqualified from the competition with no return of entry fees.
+- 9.15 Score Cards Must be Signed See Rules 18.14 and 14.3.1(f). - 9.16 to 9.22 (Blank) - 9.23 Aliases-No competitor may fire under an assumed name nor substitute for another in a match, register, enter, or fire in the name of another. - 9.24 Score and Classification Falsification-No competitor will falsify his score, or classification, nor that of any other competitor, nor be an accessory thereto. - 9.25 Crossfire-No competitor will deliberately fire on the wrong target nor fire more than the required number of shots, including misses and hits on some other competitor's target (See Rule 14.10(c)). - 9.25.1 Firing During 7-Second Delay Using Electronic Targets No competitor will deliberately fire during the 7-second delay applicable to F-Class competitions when electronic targets are in use.
+All such unauthorized shots shall be scored as misses. - 9.26 Bribery-No person will offer a bribe of any kind to any of the range or statistical personnel, or others, nor be an accessory thereto. - 9.27 Disorderly Conduct-Disorderly conduct or intoxication is strictly prohibited on the range and anyone guilty of same will be expelled from the range.
+Expelled competitors will be disqualified from the competition with no return of entry fees. - 9.27.1 Willful Destruction of Range Equipment No competitor shall cause any range equipment to become damaged through a deliberate act, and anyone guilty of same will be expelled, without a warning, from the range.
+Expelled competitors will be disqualified from the competition with no return of entry fees. - 9.27.2 Willful Use of Subsonic Ammunition on Electronic Targets When electronic target systems are used, no competitor shall knowingly use ammunition which is subsonic at the time it impacts the target or reaches the target line.
+Subsonic rounds may cause damage to target systems and may result in erroneous readings.

-9.28 Refusal to Obey-No person will refuse to obey instructions of the Match Director, Official Referee, Jury Chairman, Supervisor, Range Officers or any other officer of the tournament, if instructions are given in the proper conduct of his office.

-9.29 Evasion of Rules-No competitor will evade nor attempt to evade, nor be an accessory to the evasion of any of the conditions of a match as prescribed in the program or in these rules.
-Refusal of a competitor or tournament official to give testimony regarding facts known to him concerning violations or attempted violations of these rules will constitute being an accessory to the violation or attempted violation.

-9.30 Disqualification-The Match Director, Official Referee, Jury, or Supervisor upon proper presentation of evidence may disqualify any competitor or order his expulsion from the range for violation of these rules or for other conduct they consider discreditable or unsafe.
-In the event of a disagreement between Match Officials, the Official Referee or Jury shall prevail at the match with recourse only to the Protest Committee.

-9.31 Suspension-For violation of these rules deemed so to justify, any competitor may be suspended from competition and/or expelled from the National Rifle Association upon presenting evidence and conducting a hearing as prescribed in the Bylaws.
+- 9.28 Refusal to Obey-No person will refuse to obey instructions of the Match Director, Official Referee, Jury Chairman, Supervisor, Range Officers or any other officer of the tournament, if instructions are given in the proper conduct of his office. - 9.29 Evasion of Rules-No competitor will evade nor attempt to evade, nor be an accessory to the evasion of any of the conditions of a match as prescribed in the program or in these rules.
+Refusal of a competitor or tournament official to give testimony regarding facts known to him concerning violations or attempted violations of these rules will constitute being an accessory to the violation or attempted violation. - 9.30 Disqualification-The Match Director, Official Referee, Jury, or Supervisor upon proper presentation of evidence may disqualify any competitor or order his expulsion from the range for violation of these rules or for other conduct they consider discreditable or unsafe.
+In the event of a disagreement between Match Officials, the Official Referee or Jury shall prevail at the match with recourse only to the Protest Committee. - 9.31 Suspension-For violation of these rules deemed so to justify, any competitor may be suspended from competition and/or expelled from the National Rifle Association upon presenting evidence and conducting a hearing as prescribed in the Bylaws.

 NOTE: In as much as the commission of any of the foregoing offenses, all of the forgoing that may merit action under Rule 9.31, shall be sent to the NRA Protest Committee.
-The complaint shall be in writing, notarized and signed by the complainant.
+The complaint shall be in writing, notarized and siened by the complainant.